jflancer/nwhl-scraper/README.md

 compile_games - this takes in a vector of game ids and returns a dataframe of all play by play files merged together

+game_summary - reads in single game pbp file and returns player totals for the game

+compile_player_summary - reads in multiple games and compiles into single dataframe

 schedule_scrape - given a season and optional team vector returns all game ids for the field

 nwhl_gameids####.csv